Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 The Public Report

 Arizona requires subdivision developers to provide a public report (issued by the Arizona Department of Real Estate) for new developments.
-The public report discloses:
+The public report covers:

 - •Developer information